-Protein powders cause stomach pain, especially for people with sensitive stomachs.
-If you have digestive issues, you can go through dozens of protein powders before you find one that works for you.
+If you have digestive issues, you can easily go through dozens of powders before finding one that works for you.
 This is frustrating and expensive, so here are few tips to help you choose a protein powder for GI issues.

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors*, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol